 Trainers sometimes will be given dialogue options that will impact how characters perceive you—leading to different outcomes in the narrative.

 Periodically the player will have to fight Rift Pokémon these are challenging battles tied to the narrative.
 In addition, the player will encounter boss battles usually found in side quests.

+Side quests add more content to this fan-made experience and expend overall playtime.
 Trainers will be able to accept side quests from the designated Help building as well as talking to people.
 Completing quests is essential as you will receive great rewards such as items, Pokémon encounters, money and, access to new areas.